fred-mba/alx-higher_level_programming/0x06-python-classes/README.md

 ```

 5. **What is the difference between a class and an object/instance**
-* __Class__ is the blueprint for creating objects.
-It defines the object structure and behaviors while __object/instance__ is a specific realization/implementation of a class.
+* ***Class*** is the blueprint for creating objects.
+It defines the object structure and behaviors while __object/instance__ is the specific realization/implementation of a class.
 It represents the actual values for the attributes defined by the class.

 6. **What is an attribute**